pyinaturalist

 numerous fields you can search on, but we'll just use user_id for now:

-The full response will be in JSON format, but we can use pyinaturalist.pprint() to print out a summary:
+The full response consists of Observation objects with numerous attributes, but we can use pyinaturalist.pprint() to print

 ID Taxon Observed on User Location